Thursday, May 21, 2026

 Start Memorizing Today

-Pick one opening — your main weapon as White, or your primary defense against 1.e4.
+Pick one opening, your main weapon as White, or your primary defense against 1.e4.
 Break the first 8-10 moves into individual position cards.
 Review them daily for 10 minutes using a spaced repetition tool.

 ChessAtlas makes this automatic: build your repertoire and it generates position cards and schedules the reviews.
-Import your recent games and the deviation finder tells you which lines to prioritize based on what you actually played.
+Import your recent games and the deviation finder (Plus/Premium tier) tells you which lines to prioritize based on what you actually played.

 For a complete guide to building your first repertoire from scratch: How to Build Your First Chess Opening Repertoire.